Moonbeam Network-logo

 • Ability to execute system commands

-• Extract Sensitive data/files from the server such as /etc/passwd
+• Extraction of sensitive data/files from the server such as /etc/passwd

 • Signing transactions for other users